 Marion Lake is located in Lakeville just east of I-35.

-Walleye: average abundance, above average size.
+Walleye: low abundance, above average size.

 Northern Pike: above average abundance, average size.

-Largemouth Bass: above average abundance, average size.
+Largemouth Bass: average abundance, average size.

 Bluegill: above average abundance, smaller than average size.

 Access to this lake is in Casperson Park, operated by the city of Lakeville.
 This lake has surface water use restrictions.
 See sign at the access.

 Anglers may fish from shore in Casperson Park and along the walking/bike path leading from the park along the west shore of the lake as far as the first bridge over the inlet from the old northern pike rearing area.
 The portion of the bike path that continues along the south shore of the lake does not provide public access to the lake.